 - Why is teaching Sally’s responsibility?
 She isn’t being paid to do your job and babysit her classmate.

-- Sally is using her time teaching which means she isn’t learning anything new. – She isn’t improving.
+- Sally is spending her time teaching, which means she isn’t learning anything new.
+Sally isn’t improving.

-- She might not be a good teacher or they might not get along.
+- Sally might not be a good teacher, or she and Billy might not get along.

-- Billy becomes dependent on Sally and that crutch destroys his own confidence and development.
+- Billy becomes dependent on Sally, and that crutch destroys his confidence and development.

 Here’s a tip if you do want to pair students up:

-What you could do is place the students in groups or with a partner that is a similar level to them so they can get through the work together.
-Plus, they get a sense of accomplishment because they had to work hard at it.
+What you could do is place the students in groups or with a partner that is at a similar level to them so they can get through the work together.
+Plus, they get a sense of accomplishment because they have to work hard at it.

-Well, you have 2 options.
-Find the middle ground and teach that or differentiate your classes.
+Well, you have two options.
+Find the middle ground and teach that, or differentiate your classes.